 Dating is fun, but sometimes it comes with the most unpleasant surprises.
-That includes cases when the person you thought you know is in fact someone else.
-We thought we'd try to get deeper into the intricate world of dating scams.
+That includes cases when the person you thought you know via Google Hangouts or any meet-up sites is in fact someone else.
+We thought we’d try to get deeper into the intricate world of online dating scams.

 We’re not talking about the classic – by now – online dating fake profiles asking for money after the relationship takes off.
 We connected with two of the most reputable elite professional matchmakers in North America to share their thoughts: Bonnie Winston and Susan Trombetti.

-Both of them work with celebrities and have experienced enough to know what could raise a red flag.
+Both of them work with celebrities and have experienced enough to know what could raise a red flag for romance scams.

 Winston has coined a term called matebaiting.
 What is it?
 “Crooks are dating and baiting the other person with exactly what they say they want.
 Let me explain”, says our expert, the founder of BonnieWinstonMatchmaker.com.